citispy/WeatherAppGlobalKinetic/README.md

 # WeatherAppGlobalKinetic
+**_Please note: This app won't compile without a PlacesAPI key.
+If you want to run the app you can contact me on m.yusuf.isaacs@gmail.com or create your own API key._**

+## Introduction
-This is my submission for the Global Kenetic Tech Task that is part of the interview process.
+This is my submission for the Global Kinetic Tech Task that is part of the interview process.

 The task was to create an Android app that displays the weather for a users current location using the OpenWeatherMap Api.